 cover photo by Nel Sogoloff

 I carry water from the river.
-It is hard work.
-I get tired and have to rest.
+It is hard work and I have to stop and rest.
 My feet hurt from the many stones in the road.
 Sometimes I go twice in one day.
 It is a long way to go from our village and the yellow plastic jugs are heavy when they are full.
 When it spills I am glad because it will be less to carry, but if there isn’t enough water I will have to come back and get more.
 Then I am sorry and wish I had not been so careless.
 My name is M.

 The woman I live with is not my mother.
 She feeds me because no one else will.
 I have been with her a long time.
 We eat cassava roots and leaves and drink tea made from plants she finds in the bush.
 I don’t like the taste of her tea, but I drink it anyway.
 In the morning before the sun is too strong the women go to collect wood for the fire and that is when she finds the leaves for making tea.
 Her name is B. The women in our village go in groups to gather firewood and keep quiet in the bush because it is dangerous.
 If the soldiers come we have to hide.
 I am dark and like a shadow under the leaves but my pounding heart is too loud.
 I am afraid to breathe, which makes my heart beat faster and I become more afraid and I breathe harder.
 The road to the river is more open and dangerous but it is closer to the village.
 If I hurry I spill more water so I try to go slow but then I am afraid I am taking too long.
 You cannot be a shadow hiding under leaves on the road carrying yellow jugs of water.
 My breasts are growing and starting to show under my shirt.
 I want to hide but I cannot hide when I am carrying water from the river.